Dremel Oscillating Multi-Tool Review

 Dremel was concerned about our results and reached out.
 They told me the MM30 was not meant for job site use.
 I wholeheartedly agreed.
-Dremel offered a new MM45 and said it would perform better.
+Dremel offered a Dremel Oscillating Multi-Tool MM45 to review and said it would perform better.
 They also said it was still not meant for professional construction use but added that it would do most tasks well.

 So what is the difference in the two tools?
 They look almost identical.
 The form factor, the plastic and over mold look the same.
 They feel similar.